 (b) Tests shall be conducted according to the procedures in Motor Vehicle Sound Measurement Procedures Manual (NPCS-21) or to standard methods approved in writing by the Department.

+[ED.
+NOTE: Tables and documents referenced are not included in rule text.
+Click here for PDF copy of table(s) and document(s).]